A Shitty Map is a quick, imperfect visual expression of an idea that invites discussion, play, and improvement.

 Recently I found myself frustrated that the majority of the stuff I’ve made as a consultant—helping others make sense of their products and visions—looks kinda shitty.
 It doesn’t look like someone valuable, despite being extremely valuable when used to help someone see something they couldn’t see before.
 Not only that, I have found that really good-looking visuals are often worse at helping people get work done than really shitty-looking ones.

-Shitty Maps is about coming together as practitioners who aren’t afraid to be vulnerable with our thoughts, invite collaboration, expose the work of the messy middle, and get shit done.
+Shitty Maps is about coming together as practitioners who aren’t afraid to be vulnerable with our thoughts, invite collaboration, expose the work of the messy middle, and get meaningful work done.
 Let’s be proud of our Shitty Maps and their ability to be a means to an end.
 Let’s give each other the permission we didn’t ask for, but desperately need to make things be good, not just look good.